Chart Color Schemes

 Jilliby - Yarramalong's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Health data indicates relatively positive outcomes for Jilliby - Yarramalong residents.
+Health data shows relatively positive outcomes for Jilliby - Yarramalong residents.
 The prevalence of common health conditions is quite low across both younger and older age cohorts.

-The rate of private health cover is very high at approximately 57% of the total population, which consists of around 2,037 people.
-This compares to a rate of 49.3% across Greater Sydney.
-The most common medical conditions in the area are mental health issues and arthritis, impacting 8.5 and 7.8% of residents respectively.
-A total of 70.0% of residents declare themselves as completely clear of medical ailments, compared to 61.5% across Greater Sydney.
-As of 2021, the area has 20.4% of residents aged 65 and over, which amounts to around 728 people.
-This is lower than the 22.3% in Greater Sydney.
+Approximately 57% of the total population (~2,037 people) has private health cover, compared to 49.3% in Greater Sydney.
+Mental health issues and arthritis are the most common medical conditions in the area, affecting 8.5 and 7.8% of residents respectively.
+About 70.0% of residents declare themselves completely clear of medical ailments, compared to 61.5% across Greater Sydney.
+There are 20.4% of residents aged 65 and over (728 people), which is lower than the 22.3% in Greater Sydney.
 Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health